raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 --- /hint ---
 --- /hints ---

 Most of the time, our function will fail to match the cipher and crib texts, because the rotor choice will be wrong.
 In one instance (we hope!) the cipher and crib texts will match, because we have found the right machine setting.

 + In the main part of your program, write a loop to call the function once for every possible rotor choice combination in the `rotors` list.
 For each time the function is called, print out the results.
 If ever a start position is returned that is not "Cannot find settings", break out of the loop — the right settings have been found!

 --- hints ---
 --- hint ---
-Use a for loop to loop through the list and call the function once for each item in the list.
---- /hint ---
---- hint ---
 Here is how your code might look: